 Pro Multi-platform (Linux, Windows, MacOS X)

-you can use same tool in all desktop OS enviroments
+You can use same tool in all desktop OS environments.

 Pro Source code is available (true free software)

 If the developer loses interest there is at least the possibility that someone else will pick up the torch.

 Save shortcuts to folders.
 Organize them in a treeview with submenus.
 Define a name and sorting for each entry.

 For instance, the 'Settings | Layout' pane is quasi-identical to TCs.

 It's all a matter of perspective.
 I'm not for an argument about IDE's, frameworks etc, but to me that's a big plus.
 I think it should be a tie, it's either a pro or a con or should that be neither a pro nor a con.
 It just depends on context.